Chatanga/Girinoscope/doc/snap_workaround.md

 This option is better — the application will be kept confined —, but a bit convoluted.
-It relies on the [hotplug support](https://snapcraft.io/docs/hotplug-support/) for USB serial adapters which is still under devlopment and things could change in the future.
+It relies on the [hotplug support](https://snapcraft.io/docs/hotplug-support/) for USB serial adapters which is still under devlopment.

 Check your snapd version.
 The installed version need to be >= 2.39.